flash00/phase-0-tracks/web_dev/request_cycle/web_servers.md

 Make Every Program a Filter

 In your own words, what is a VPS (virtual private server)?
-Space on a machine that is isolated and acts as if it is a stand alone server.
-A person would pay a fee to have it hosted by a company.
+A VPS is space on a machine that is isolated and acts as if it is a stand alone server.
+You would pay a fee to have it hosted by a company.
 What, according to your research, are the advantages of using a VPS?
-Ease of creation and easy to configure and you don't need to physically store it.
+Easy creation and configuration of server and you don't need to physically store it.

 Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?

 Root has administrative access automatically.
 If you run software with a bug in it as root.
 The bug could use root's administrative access instead of being limited as a non-administrative user.

+Using dev tools I explored the DOM of a HTML element (the body of a web page) by changing the background color, attempting to change the font style, clip, colorInterpolation and counterIncrement (which the page would not let me change).